“We need to make every single thing accessible to every single person with a disability.”― Stevie Wonder

 - Understand the State Accessibility Technical Standards and best practices for meeting compliance guidelines for all digital content you are producing.

-- Understand how to create accessible documents and presentations.
+- Understand how to create accessible documents, spreadsheets and presentations.

 - Stay updated on accessibility best practices.